AltheaIX/AltheaIX/README.md

 Hello, i am AltheaIX and i'm interesting at making project and publish it on github.
-I am glad if my projects is helped lot of people.
+I am glad if my projects are helped lot of people.

 Projects:
 - FoMana (Simple Food and Beverages Website)